patzsantos/e-portfolio-uoeo/README.md

 My e-portfolio can be found [here](https://patzsantos.github.io/e-portfolio-uoeo/).

 ### Units 1-12
-As the module requires us to keep a record of our progress during the module and at least one evidence of work during each unit.
+As the module requires us to keep a record of our progress during the module.

 ### Credits